s-shanky-k/Automatically-inferring-road-attributes-from-GPS-Trajectories/README.md

 A method to automatically derive road attributes by analysing and mining movement trajectories (e.g. GPS trajectories).
 Movement trajectories can be used to automatically derive attribute data in maps.

 The repositary contains code for deriving the average speed, speed limit and whether the road is one-way or two-way.
-The research paper based of which this code was developed can be found [here](http://doi.org/10.1111/tgis.12186)
+The research paper *by Karl van Winden* based of which this code was developed can be found [here](http://doi.org/10.1111/tgis.12186)

 ## Input
 The input is a text file which is in the following format: `id,latitude,longitude,timestamp`